Websail-NU/seqmodel/README.md

 - [x] Definition data reader and batching

 ### Scripts
+- [x] Scripts to get definition data
-- [ ] Scripts to get definition data
+- [ ] Scripts to train definition model
 - [ ] Add option to put all data into tf.constant

 ### Bucket list